-Over 567,734 small businesses in the U.S. were approved for the SBA 7(a) loan from 2010 to 2019.
-These businesses are categorized by the North American Industry Classification System, NAICS.
-In total, there were 1,221 NAICS classifications.
+In total, 588,053 small businesses in the U.S. were approved for the SBA 7(a) loan from 2010 to 2020.
+These businesses are categorized by the North American Industry Classification System, NAICS, that consists of 1,913 classifications.

-The best loan status reflecting financial health of the franchise is Paid in Full, as the business has already paid off the loans and all interest.
-In contract, the worst loan status is Charged Off, as the loan has defaulted and further collection of debt is doubtful.
-The SBA recognizes this as a loss and removes the account from its active accounts receivable.
+The best loan status reflecting financial health of the business is Paid in Full, as the business has already paid off the loans and all interest.
+In contrast, the worst loan status is Charged Off, as the loan has been defaulted and further collection of debt is doubtful.
+The SBA recognizes this as a loss and writes the account off from its active accounts receivable.

 SBA Loan Status per Industry

 From 2010 to 2020, SBA loans issued to franchises within the Travel and Hospitality industry had the highest Paid in Full rate and one of the lowest Charged Off rates.
 The Travel and Hospitality industry includes a broad range of companies: tour operators, travel consolidators, tourist boards, airlines, cruise lines, railroads, private transportation providers, car rental services, hotels, resorts, lodging, restaurants and other related services.

 Some industries at the same time, have a wider gap between businesses that are doing well and those that are not.
 In other words, more risk can equal more reward.
 For example, loans issued to franchises within the Food and Beverage industry has one of the highest Paid in Full rates, but it also has a high Charged Off rate.
 On the other hand, loans issued to franchises within industries that have lower Paid in Full rates such as the Fitness Centers and Education Programs industries, also have lower Charged Off rates.